Jack Hombsch

 In season 2014, Hombsch consolidated himself into Port's AFL squad playing predominantly in the backlines as a tall defender in 24 games including finals.
 Hombsch continued where he left off playing in 22 games in 2015 and finishing third in the John Cahill Medal at season's end.

+In 2017, Hombsch won the Jim Stynes Community Leadership Award for his work with Inclusive Sport SA, Bedford and Kickstart for Kids.
+Hombsch acts as an ambassador for organisations dedicated to engaging those living with intellectual disabilities.
+It came with a $20,000 prize to be distributed to a charity of his choice.

-At the conclusion of the 2018 season, Hombsch was traded to the Gold Coast Suns.
+At the conclusion of the 2018 season, Hombsch was traded to the Gold Coast Suns, where he played until his final season in 2021 before retiring.